 Meyer Lemon Poppy Seed Bread Recipe

-This Meyer lemon poppy seed bread is easy to make and the glaze that gets poured over makes this a definite winner.
+Meyer lemon poppy seed bread is easy to make and you’l love the lemony glaze which saturates the whole loaf.

 I know I’m a little late to the Meyer lemon party, but better late than never, right?
 I’m usually late to most parties.